Doctoral Studies

 The new doctoral studies regulation (2024) of the Department is under preparation.

-Click on the name of each PhD candidate to view their published work (Scopus).
+Click on the name of the doctoral candidate to view their published work (Scopus).

-PhD Thesis: “Study on the nutrition of meagre, Argyrosomus regius (Asso 1801): Effect of temperature and dietary fat on digestive physiology, zootechnical parameters, morphometric characteristics, and lipid metabolism.”
+Thesis: “Study on the nutrition of meagre, Argyrosomus regius (Asso 1801): The effect of temperature and dietary lipids on digestive physiology, zootechnical parameters, morphometric characteristics, and lipid metabolism.”

 Laboratory: Applied Hydrobiology